FlameknightGD/Netherite-Mod/README.md

 - Netherite block, as well as tool and armor set
 - Entry into the forge Ore Dictionary
 - Support for 27 different languages in Minecraft

+## Credits
+The Textures of this mod are made by Mojang